 These core beliefs contribute to Hildegard’s legacy as the Patron Saint of Creativity.
 We think of Hildegard having first revealed her creative power in her performance of Ordo Virtutum.
 This milestone event, as Teri Degler puts it in her piece describing Hildegard as a kundalini, represents a meaningful point of overcoming fear and personal risk to embark on a spiritual transformation.

-18. Hildegard’s 4 bodily juices corresponds with seasons, directions and elements.
+18. Hildegard’s of Bingen 4 bodily juices corresponds with seasons, directions and elements.

-There has been much written about Hildegard’s (and her predecessor’s) belief in humorism and humoral medicine.
+There has been much written about Hildegard of Bingen’s (and her predecessor’s) belief in humorism and humoral medicine.
 Though a believer in this ancient form of treatment, Hildegard had a rather small twist insofar as she viewed the bodily humors as four bodily juices.

 According to Hildegard, four primary elements compose the Earth and the Earth was a gift to man from God.
 In her book, Rooted in the Earth, Rooted in the Sky, Dr. Victoria Sweet discusses the 4 elements as earth, fire, air, and water.
 Hildegard believed we find balance among the four elements.
 Accordingly, Hildegard believed that Fire strengthens, Earth provides life force, Air supports flexibility, and Water moisturizes and nourishes.

-19. Hildegard’s Discretio at the core of our mandate to manage our own condition.
+19. Hildegard von Bingen’s Discretio at the core of our mandate to manage our own condition.